P-Layer-app/download/README.md

 1. `Settings -> General` has correct `Playlist Folder`.
 2. Filename is exact `YYYY-MM-DD_HH-MM.m3u`.
 3. System time is correct.

+Important:

+1. Files not matching `YYYY-MM-DD_HH-MM.m3u` are never auto-loaded and can only be started manually via `Load playlist`.

 ## Planner Right Panel Has No Tracks